Design Industry Insights that We Bet You Never Knew!

 Stage 2: Research

 Next, designers would collect background research on the product they are working on.
 Vital information can include the possible pain points that people are experiencing, a specific product, or even reading case studies on similar products.
-Other types of market research could include demographics of the age group that the product is targeting, consumer behaviour, and even competitor analysis on similar products.
+Other types of market research could consist of demographics of the age group that the product is targeting, consumer behaviour, and even competitor analysis on similar products.

 Stage 3: Ideate

 In this step, designers start ideating products that could potentially be the solutions to these pain points.
 This is when brainstorming for products come in.
 This process could take hours, days, months, or even years before they could come up with a feasible idea.
 Moreover, this step is a large stepping stone for designers as this is where they establish a rough outline of what the product would do for its end-users.
 Brainstorming could include coming up with the right colours, features, and even the type of material that would be used for production.
-These ideas do play a big part in the production of different products.
+These ideas play a big part in the production of different products.

 Stage 4: Prototype